mdn/content/files/en-us/web/css/scroll-snap-stop/index.md

 #### Result

 Scroll from left to right and from top to bottom in the X and Y boxes below, respectively.
 In the X and Y boxes where the `scroll-snap-stop` property is set to `always`, the scrolling is forced to stop at the snap point even when you scroll fast.
-However, with the `scroll-snap-stop` property set to `normal`, the snap points are skipped when you scroll fast.
+However, in the boxes where the `scroll-snap-stop` property is set to `normal`, the snap points are skipped when you scroll fast.

+If required, you can be selective about the items that are `always` stopped at inside the scroll container.
+This is demonstrated in the example below by targeting odd and even items; you can choose a different strategy based on your requirement.
+In the example below, scrolling does not "pass over" odd and even items in the second and third boxes, respectively.

-{{EmbedLiveSample("Snapping_in_different_axes", "100%", "800")}}
+{{EmbedLiveSample("Snapping_in_different_axes", "100%", "1080")}}

 ## Specifications